MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/common-issues-and-resolutions.md

    For more information, see [Microsoft Dataverse and the improve data source experience](/power-apps/maker/canvas-apps/use-native-cds-connector#how-do-i-upgrade).

-1. **Next link not working for Action based connectors bound to a Gallery or Grid**
+1. **Next link doesn't work for action-based connectors that are bound to a gallery or grid.**

-   Next links are not yet supported for Action-based connectors in Power Apps.
-This means that when you use an action based connector it will retrieve data up to the delegable limit and then stop.
-To get paging behavior with an Action based connection use a Power Automate flow and bind it to the gallery.
+   Next links aren't yet supported for action-based connectors in Power Apps.
+This means that when you use an action-based connector, it will retrieve data up to the delegable limit and then stop.
+To get paging behaviors together with an action-based connection, use a Power Automate flow and bind it to the gallery.

 ## Next steps